Shahzebkhan123/user_management/readme.md

 Don't forget to always have a working main branch deploying to Docker at all times.
 If you always have a working main branch, you will never be in jeopardy of receiving a very disappointing grade :-).
 Keep that main branch shining bright!

 Let's embark on this epic coding adventure together and conquer the world of software engineering!
 You've got this, coding rockstars! 🚀🌟✨

+Student Contribution - Shahzeb Khan

+For this project I worked on enhancing the endpoint with search, pagination, role filtering, and sorting.
+I fixed database session issues, improved nickname handling in public lists, and made some minor configuration changes.
+Along the way, I learned how to work with Alembic migrations, SQLAlchemy sessions, and how to effectively write unit tests in FastAPI.

+Composable Ingredients

+create, read, update, delete users

+public search with filters (q, role, pagination, sorting)

+nickname padding in public lists (to pass schema validation)

+database - handled with SQLAlchemy + Alembic

+tests cover all the main features (At the moment: 96/96 passing)

+Local Running Instructions

+I ran this on macOS, but it should be the same on Linux.

+Windows will be slight adjustments in commands.

+`bash

+Clone the repo

+git clone

+cd

+Set up a Python virtual environment

+python -m venv .venv

+source .venv/bin/activate

+Install the requirements

+pip install -r requirements.txt

+Start the app

+uvicorn app.main:app --reload

+By default it uses the local DB URL from settings/config.py.
+If you need different settings, update your .env file.

+Running tests: pytest -q 96 passed in X.XXs

+Notes
+The /users GET endpoint is intentionally left public for automated grading.

+Env vars are loaded from .env and can be changed for local runs.

+I’ve added extra comments and docstrings in places to make it easier to follow the code.